West Palm Beach, Florida: Arts and culture

 Norton Museum of Art: is the largest art museum in Florida and also organizes traveling exhibits.
 The permanent collection features 19th and 20th century European and American art, Chinese, contemporary art and photography.

-Raymond F. Kravis Center for the Performing Arts: Built in 1992, the Kravis Center hosts performances of music, dance, opera and theatre.
+Kravis Center for the Performing Arts: Built in 1992, the Kravis Center hosts performances of music, dance, opera and theatre.

 Meyer Amphitheater: An abandoned Holiday Inn, demolished on New Year's Eve 1993 and transformed into an outdoor waterfront amphitheater.

 Richard and Pat Johnson Palm Beach County History Museum: is operated and maintained by the Historical Society of Palm Beach County, and is in the Historic 1916 Court House in downtown West Palm Beach.
 The museum provides access to Palm Beach County history through on-site investigation in the Research Library, on-line research on www.pbchistoryonline.org, the Public Programming Series and the Distinguished Lecture Series.
 The museum is free to visitors and offers Docent-led tours for adults and school groups.

 Palm Beach County Convention Center: A complex with 350000 sqft of exhibit halls and meeting rooms in downtown West Palm Beach.